The DeanBeat: Ubisoft’s Mythic Quest is a TV show that doesn’t look down on gamers

 The reason for that has something to do with its origins.
 Jason Altman, who worked for 15 years as a game producer, came up with the idea a few years ago in his role at Ubisoft Film & Television.

-“You get to see all the personalities,” he said, in an interview with GamesBeat.
+“You get to see all the personalities,” he said in an interview with GamesBeat.
 “It’s a real mix of technical and creative people who work together for years on the project.
 Games have become a part of mainstream culture.
 They are really present in people’s lives.
 But people don’t know a lot about the people who make them.
 Having seen it from the inside, I felt the environment and the personalities made it a really great environment for a workplace comedy.”

 Altman worked on it with Danielle Kreinik and Gérard Guillemot.
 They were part of the giant French video game company Ubisoft, and they had already had some experience with films like Assassin’s Creed.
 They lobbied Rob McElhenney, the star of It’s Always Sunny in Philadelphia, and he turned them down at first.